epquito/To-do-list-Assesment/README.md

 ```
 # With the AWS resources successfully provisioned, we can now proceed to configure the EC2 instances using Ansible.
-Within the same directory we are going to create a subdirectory named final where all the asnible files are going to be stored such as:
+Within the same directory, we are going to create a subdirectory named 'final' where all the Ansible files are going to be stored, such as:
-- dynamic ansible inventory
+- Dynamic Ansible inventory
-- ansible role
+- Ansible role
-- playbooks
+- Playbooks
-- ansible vault
+- Ansible vault

-Before anything we need to create all of our subdirectories for Final
+Before anything, we need to create all of our subdirectories for the final deployment:
-- create backend_role/database_role directories within final
+- Create backend_role and database_role directories within the 'final' directory.
-- Each role directory will have 7 subdirectories that will execute when the main role playbook is executed
+- Each role directory will have 7 subdirectories that will execute when the main role playbook is executed.

 ```
 ├── backend_role
 │   ├── defaults